Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 |5000-5500|Almost perfect|
 |>5500|Perfect|

-The theoretical limit for these is about 6000, I have managed to get a 5650 frames from a 0° - 2.5° pass.
+The theoretical limit for these is about 6000, I have managed to get 5650 frames from a 0° - 2.5° pass.

-### Correctly adjusting your gain
+## Correctly adjusting your gain

 Correctly adjusting your gain is **extremely important**, as setting it incorrectly can severely hurt your reception capabilities by making the signal weaker than it should be.
 To correctly adjust it, use the "Magic eye" found in the `Debug` menu in the `Recording` tab and refer to the folllowing examples: